charlie0129/e-ink-display-server/README.md

 - [x] Implement image-related APIs

+- [ ] Add a field in messages that indicates if publication is allowed

 - [ ] Require user identification when committing and retrieving messages

 - [ ] Security improvements